Beyoncé Debuted A Telfar Bag — & Twitter Had A Lot Of Reactions

 “Welp.
 If you haven’t ordered a Telfar bag yet, you can kiss that dream goodbye,” tweeted @DaShaunLH.
 Twitter user @Freedddem wrote, “Beyonce?
 With a Telfar?
 Oh it’s over.
 Yall will never get one.”
 Meanwhile, @overdramatique tweeted, “Love this for Telfar, hate this for the future of that site and my own collection.”

-Others on Twitter aired fears that the affordable price of Telfar’s shopping bags, which range from $150 to $257, would soon increase.
+Others on Twitter aired fears that the affordable price of Telfar’s shopping bags, which range from $150 to $257 USD, would soon increase.
 “Beyoncé just rose the price of Telfar bags,” wrote @fvckdrvco.

 See some of the Twitter reactions to Beyoncé wearing the bag, below.